tim-one/startie/README.md

 - Reproducible across multiple language implementations.
 - Is reasonably fast and memory-frugal (depends on the number of candidates, but not on the number of voters).
-- Can't be predicted or manipulated, not even by an election administrator.
+- Can't be predicted or manipulated, not even by an election administrator (but see "Limitations" below).
 - Has no external dependencies (e.g., no looking up winning lottery numbers, or stock market statistics, or web-based "randomness beacons", ...).

 The idea is to produce a "random" permutation of the candidates.
 When a tie occurs, pick the candidate whose name appears earliest in that permutation.